 The answer: We asked one of the five questions most often asked of someone we’ve just met that should be saved for people we already count as friends.
 Without knowing it, we’ve gone too far, too fast.

 Most of us have been asked these five questions a lot.
 So they might come as a surprise that they aren’t considered “polite” conversation for parties and other first encounters.

 In the list below, I share the “why” not to ask them.
-Knowing why helps us remember what not to ask.
+Knowing why helps us remember what not to ask at a party.

 And while the questions might not bother you or me at all if someone were to ask, keep in mind that good manners aren’t about only your or my thoughts, feelings, and opinions about something.
 It’s the bigger picture.
 It’s not my personal standard that constitutes good manners, and it’s not your personal standard, either.
 It’s the Gold Standard.

 The Gold Standard is something that author Andy Andrews lays out in his book The Noticer Returns that says living by our own standard means we aren’t really living by a standard at all.
 A “standard” by definition means that it’s an agreed-upon norm.
 The ones that make it into the etiquette books (and etiquette blogs!), in my opinion, automatically can be considered as having met the Gold Standard.